 SELLING, GENERAL AND ADMINISTRATIVE.
-Selling, general and administrative expense for the three months ended March 30, 2002 was \$6.7 million, or 23.3%, of revenues, which reflected an increase of \$2.6 million or 63.4% as compared to selling, general and administrative expense of \$4.1 million or 28.3% of revenues in the three months ended March 31, 2001.
-The increase in the dollar amount of selling, general and administrative expense was principally attributable to increased staffing and spending on patent litigation fees.
-We expect our legal expenses to increase as a result of the ongoing infringement lawsuit filed against us by TDK Semiconductor Corporation in August 2001.
+Selling, general and administrative expense increased \$0.9 million or 28.1%, to \$4.1 million in the quarter ended March 31, 2001 from \$3.2 million in the quarter ended April 1, 2000, and represented 28.3% of revenues in the quarter ended March 31, 2001 and 16.3% of revenues in the quarter ended April 1, 2000.
+The increase in the dollar amount of selling, general and administrative expense was principally attributable to increased staffing, but was partially offset by a decrease in spending on patent litigation fees.
 We expect that selling, general and administrative expense will increase in absolute dollars in future periods as we expand our sales channels, marketing efforts and administrative infrastructure.
-In addition, we expect selling, general and administrative expense to fluctuate as a percentage of revenues because of (1) the likelihood that indirect distribution channels, which typically entail the payment of commissions, will account for a larger portion of our revenues in future periods and, therefore, increase our selling, general and administrative expense relative to a direct sales force performing at satisfactory levels of productivity; (2) fluctuating usage of advertising to promote our products and, in particular, our newly introduced products; and (3) potential significant variability in our future sales volume.
+In addition, we expect selling, general and administrative expense to fluctuate as a percentage of revenues because of (1) the likelihood that indirect distribution channels, which entail the payment of commissions, will account for a larger portion of our revenues in future periods and, therefore, increase our selling, general and administrative expense relative to a direct sales force performing at satisfactory levels of productivity; (2) fluctuating usage of advertising to promote our products and, in particular, our newly introduced products; and (3) potential significant variability in our future sales volume.